Life, Wild and Beautiful -

 Safari Days

-From here, you can strike out for day trips to the Lolldaigas, Ol Pejeta, Ngare Ndare Forest, Mount Kenya, and Samburu — returning each night to the quiet embrace of the farm.
+Olepangi is where you come to breathe, without leaving the wildlife behind.
+We sit twenty minutes from the Lolldaigas, one of the most beautiful conservancies in Kenya, a stretch of land most tourists never see, quiet, uncrowded, and every bit as wild as the places everyone has heard of.
+From here, you can also strike out for day trips to Ol Pejeta, Ngare Ndare Forest, Mount Kenya, and Samburu, returning each night to the quiet embrace of the farm.

 Come with friends and family.
 Fill the farm with your people.
 Or come alone and find your own rhythm.